 3. In-branch transfer fees

 Digital local AED transfers are free almost everywhere.
-But if you make a local AED transfer at a branch, expect a charge of around AED 5.25.
+But if you make a local AED transfer at a branch, expect a charge of around 5.25.

 It is a small cost for using staff time instead of the app, yet it adds up quickly for frequent branch users.